• Skip to primary navigation

 Amish Pay Taxes

-So, in conclusion, let me just say that most of the Amish probably pay more than their fair share of taxes.
-Especially since they only use a fraction of the local government services (like schooling and police) that their property tax dollars pay for.
+In conclusion, let me just say that most of the Amish probably pay more than their fair share of taxes.
+Especially since they only use a fraction of the local government services (like schooling, etc.) that their property tax dollars pay for.
 While many non-farmers use more in services than what their taxes cover.

 The Amish try to follow the Bible verse that says, "Give Ceaser what is Ceaser's".
 Many of them don't get involved in political affairs, but they pay their taxes and pray for the government.

-If you want to Learn More About the Amish, read more posts...
+If You Want to Learn More About the Amish, Read More of My Posts...

 Amish Holidays - Which holidays do they celebrate?